PrgVaibhav/HTML_InterviewQuestions/README.md

 The `meta` tag in HTML is used to provide metadata about the web page.
 This metadata includes information such as the page title, author, description, and keywords.

 The `meta` tag is also used to specify the character set used.

+## Question 11: What is the difference between HTML and CSS?
+HTML is used to define the structure and content of a web page, while CSS is used to style the presentation of that content.

+## Question 12: What is the role of the `<head>` element in HTML?
+The `<head>` element is used to provide metadata about the document, such as the document's title, author, and keywords.
+It is not visible to the user.

+## Question 13: How do you create a link that opens in a new tab?
+You can create a link that opens in a new tab using the target attribute with a value of "_blank".
+For example: `<a href="https://www.example.com" target="_blank">Example Link</a>`

+## Question 14: What is the difference between the `<ul>` and `<ol>` tags?
+The `<ul>` tag is used to create an unordered list, while the `<ol>` tag is used to create an ordered list.

+## Question 15: What is the purpose of the `data-*` attribute in HTML?

+The `data-*` attribute allows you to store custom data for an HTML element, which can be accessed using JavaScript or CSS.

+## Question 16: How do you make an HTML element draggable?

+You can make an HTML element draggable using the "draggable" attribute with a value of "true".
+You can also use JavaScript to handle the drag events.

+## Question 17: What is the purpose of the tabindex attribute in HTML?

+The tabindex attribute specifies the order in which elements should be focused when the user presses the tab key.

+## Question 18: How do you create a custom HTML attribute?

+You can create a custom HTML attribute by prefixing the attribute name with "data-".
+For example:
+`<div data-custom-attribute="value">`

+## Question 19: What is the purpose of the "rel" attribute in the `<a>` tag?

+The `rel` attribute specifies the relationship between the current document and the linked document, such as "stylesheet" for a CSS file or "nofollow" for a link that should not pass PageRank.

+## Question 20: How do you embed a video in HTML?

+You can embed a video in HTML using the `<video>` tag and the source attribute.
+For example: `<video width="320" height="240" controls> <source src="movie.mp4" type="video/mp4"> </video>`